deis/deis/docs/terms/key.rst

 :title: Key
-:description: What is a Deis Key?
+:description: Deis keys are SSH keys used during the git push process.
+Use the Deis client to manage a list of keys on the Deis controller.
-:keywords: key, ssh
+:keywords: key, ssh, deis

 .. _key: